 The New School offers undergraduate and graduate music programs through the New School for Jazz and Contemporary Music and Mannes College the New School for Music.
 The jazz division was founded in 1986, while the Mannes College of Music, a previously independent institution, became part of the New School in 1989.

 The Undergraduate Diploma in Music program is a 4-year, non-degree alternative to the Bachelor of Music.
 Students may concentrate in an instrument, or in conducting, theory or composition.
 Required coursework includes private lessons, performance classes and musical technique courses.
 The diploma program, unlike the bachelor's degree program, has no liberal arts requirements.

 Bachelor of Music

 Offered through the Mannes College, the Bachelor of Music program is available in a number of concentrations, including several musical instruments, voice, theory, composition and conducting.
 Students are required to take private lessons, participate in performances and take coursework in musical techniques and the liberal arts.
-All students concentrating in an instrument or voice must pass an annual performance jury.

 Bachelor of Science in Music

 The Bachelor of Science (BS) in Music program has the same requirements as the BM program, with additional courses in the humanities and sciences.
 The BS program typically takes five years to complete.